Nick Fortes Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in MLB.
+- The Nationals pitching staff ranks 29th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Nationals have a 4.92 team ERA that ranks 27th across all league pitching staffs.
+- The Nationals have a 4.89 team ERA that ranks 27th among all league pitching staffs.

-- The Nationals give up the most home runs in baseball (197 total, 1.5 per game).
+- The Nationals surrender the most home runs in baseball (199 total, 1.5 per game).

-- The Nationals will send Adon (1-0) to the mound for his fourth start of the season.
-He is 1-0 with a 7.00 ERA and 17 strikeouts through 18 2/3 innings pitched.
+- Williams makes the start for the Nationals, his 26th of the season.
+He is 6-7 with a 4.95 ERA and 94 strikeouts in 123 2/3 innings pitched.

-- His most recent time out came on Friday against the Philadelphia Phillies, when the righty tossed four innings, surrendering six earned runs while allowing six hits.
+- In his most recent time out on Sunday, the righty went six scoreless innings against the Philadelphia Phillies while surrendering two hits.

-- The 25-year-old has an ERA of 7.00, with 8.5 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .209 batting average against him.
+- In 25 games this season, the 31-year-old has amassed a 4.95 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.